-The total hip replacement is performed in a highly sterile operating room with a special laminar airflow system, which helps reduce the chance of infection.
-The surgery is performed post administration of an epidural anesthesia.
-The incision measuring 4-10 inches for a total hip replacement surgery is made along the side of your hip.
+The total hip replacement is performed in a highly sterile operating room with a special laminar airflow system, which helps reduce the chances of infection.
+The surgery is performed, post administration of an epidural anaesthesia.
 The incision will measure anywhere from 4 to 10 inches, depending upon your anatomy.

 The arthritic ball and socket are then exposed and the bone is prepared to receive the artificial hip joint, and then the prosthesis is inserted.
-During closure two drains may be inserted around the operated area to assist for blood evacuation.
+During the closure, two drains may be inserted around the operated area to assist for blood evacuation.
 Combinations of staples and/or sutures are used to close up.
-The entire operation will take from 1 to 2 hours; post which there is recovery and follow treatment given.
+The entire operation will take from 1 to 2 hours.

 Risks of having a prosthetic hip-

-Longevity A total hip replacement depends upon a variety of factors, including: 1.
-Patient weight 2.
-Patient activity 3.
-The mechanical properties of the prosthesis used.
+A total hip replacement depends upon a variety of factors, including:

 In total knee replacement surgery, the surface of the joint is replaced with that of a metal or a plastic surface which can function similar to a normal joint.
 Most of the supporting ligaments, tendons and muscles around the knee joint are retained.
 Thus the new joint’s surface mimics that of the natural knee replaced.